lmcrean/Crocodile-Kingdom/issues.md

 - [ ] CodePen, shuffle grid items, https://codepen.io/GreenSock/pen/KKNJYZM

+- [x] researched other memory games with CSS grid, but upon they seemed to have more bugs and missing shuffle functions: https://codepen.io/virmasalo/pen/XRmyYE
+- [x] researched this more advanced memory game https://www.khanacademy.org/computer-programming/memory-card-game/5648647542833152

+**Result: This was an unsolved issue that began to introduce too much new material at the same time.
+The developer closed this issue by reverting to ```display: flex``` and thereby offering the opportunity to study a functioning example with [code-sketch](https://marina-ferreira.github.io/projects/js/memory-game/)**

 ### 1.1.4.
 Using brackets to start the shuffle function seems to stop the cards from flipping